magicdude4eva/docker-gunbot/README.md

 You’ll be prompted whether to install Gunbot in the current directory or in a new `./gunbot` folder.

-Once complete, your Gunbot stack will start automatically.
+🌐 Once complete, your Gunbot stack will start automatically.
+You can **Access the Gunbot Web UI** 👉 [http://localhost:5555/](http://localhost:5555/)

 Start and stop as usual: